Options for write_term

 partial(+Bool) (SWI,this PIP)

-If true, insert a single space ahead of the printed term, if this is necessary to ensure token separation from previously printed text.
+, insert a single space ahead of the printed term, if this is necessary to ensure token separation from previously printed text.

 RATIONALE: together with thepriority(Prio)